What to Wear to a Spartan Race

 MudGear Fitted Performance Shirts

 There are always a lot of compression tops on the course.
 They’re great because they stay close to the body and away from snagging on barbed wire.
 MudGear makes a great fitted race jersey in short sleeve and sleeveless versions.
 However, tight fitting and compression tops do tend to accentuate a belly.
-If you are concerned about how you’ll look in race photos, it might behoove you to choose something a little looser like MudGear’s Loose Tech Tee.
+If you are concerned about how you’ll look in race photos, it might behoove you to choose something a little looser like MudGear’s Loose Fit Performance Shirts.
 Just don’t venture into “baggy” territory.
 Picking your shirt off barbs or getting it snagged on a bucket is not fun.

 Speaking of those race photos, remember that light colors are best for showing all the dirt and mud.
 Meanwhile, dark colors say, “I work hard and play even harder.”